Strategy: Investing in pre-construction new development

 Posted by Wei Min Tan on April 19, 2023

-Investing in pre-construction refers to buying based on plans and renderings, before a property is completed.
+Investing in pre-construction in Manhattan refers to buying based on plans and renderings, before a property is completed.
 This is also commonly referred to as buying off-plan property.
 Often, developers start selling 1-2 years in advance of anticipated completion date.
 New developments can be either:

 (i) Ground-Up Construction, where the whole building is brand new.